 3.Death Game Holic

-First time reviewing a release by UNDEAD and we must say that this group has potential to impress although they only managed to do it once out of 3 tries.
+First time reviewing a release by UNDEAD and we must say that this group has potential to impress.

 The vocal performances were safe and comfortable for the most part.
 Nothing really interesting happened during the first two songs but what happened on Death Game Holic left us in awe.
 Now, this is what we call an impressive vocal performance.
 Dressed in a heavier sound, Deadmanz are a powerful trio in which nothing is really missing.
 Yuki Ono has proven time and time again that, as much as he tries singing other music genres, the one he fits best is rock.
 His versatile vocals and melodic lower tones are perfect for this trio’s dynamic.
 Yuichiro Umehara shows that he keeps improving his singing skills.
 He comes from Akatsuki, another Ensemble Stars!‘ unit, to simply dazzle us with his improved control and stable mid-tones.
 On the other side, we find Toshiki Masuda doing what he does best since last year, impress us with yet another growth spurt.
 In the lack of a better word to describe his singing skills, I’d say he’s a beast right now.
 His energy and total control over his vocals are just two of the many things that have improved on his end.
 Together with Umehara – that has been improving a lot in the past year -, and Ono‘s versatile vocals, what we got was a complete, engaging vocal performance that made us beg for more from them.